anoma/whitepaper/whitepaper.md

 Limited computational speed: NP != P, searching for satisfying computations must be specialised to the particular form and is to be exposed in the programming interface.
 Quality-of-service guarantees require bounded compute.

+Limited computational speed motivates the separation of the role of solver from the role of settlement.
+Spatiotemporal locality and heterogeneous trust motivate separation of security and concurrency domains.

 # Intent lifecycle